-SPC 2602 Oral Communications
+SPC 2016 Oral Communications

-This course is designed to develop the student's ability to communicate effectively.
-Emphasis is placed upon the basic elements of communication in order to strengthen the student's interpersonal and professional speaking skills.
+This course is designed to develop students' ability to communicate effectively.
+Emphasis is placed upon the basic elements of communication in order to strengthen students' interpersonal and professional speaking skills.
+Lec.
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000